flutter-news-app-full-source-code/data-repository/README.md

 *   **Error Propagation:** Catches and re-throws exceptions (like `HttpException` subtypes or `FormatException`) from the data client layer, allowing higher layers to handle them appropriately.
 *   **Counting and Aggregation:** Exposes `count` for efficient document counting and `aggregate` for executing complex data pipelines.
+*   **Reactive Updates:** Provides a stream, `entityUpdated`, that emits an event whenever a CUD (Create, Update, Delete) operation is successfully completed.
+This allows different parts of an application to react to data changes in real-time.
 *   **Dependency Injection:** Designed to receive an `DataClient<T>` instance via its constructor.

 ## Usage